utdanningno/stats_ga_utdanning/README.md

 # stats\_ga\_utdanning

 (English summary) Data sets and scripts for analyzing and visualizing page view statistics from Norwegian web site [utdanning.no](https://utdanning.no/tema/om_utdanning.no/about_utdanning.no).
 Data downloaded from utdanning.no's Google Analytics account.
 Current data set from 2013 to 2021.
+This repo is probably only interesting for people concerned with Norwegian education statistics.

 Årlig besøksstatistikk fra utdanning.no.
 Sidevisningsstatistikk er lastet ned fra Google Analytics og bearbeidet.
 Datasett for antall sidevisninger pr nettside for hvert år fra 01.01.20XX til 09.03.20XX for hvert år.